open-telemetry/oteps/text/0083-component.md

-Adding a new concept into the OpenTelemetry protocol and the exporter framework may be overkill, but this concept maps easily to an already existing concept in the API, and it is easy to explain to the users.
+Adding a new concept into the OpenTelemetry protocol and the exporter framework may be overkill, but this concept maps easily to an already existing concept in the API, and it is easy to explain to users.

 ## Prior art and alternatives